wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 (Note that this function will *not* transfer ownership to the new object.
 Doing that is outside the scope of this chapter.)

+The implementation of [function overloading](#function-overloading) in the Fortran types can cause compiler errors when member functions are *shadowed* or *overridden* in a daughter class.
+First, Fortran requires essentially that overriding procedures must have the exact same function signature *including the names of the dummy arguments*.
+Overriding functions in C++ merely require the same parameter types.
+Second, Fortran does not allow a procedure in a parent type to be "shadowed" by the extending type as C++ does.
+Finally, a non-generic procedure in the parent type cannot be shadowed by a generic procedure.

 ## Memory management

-For reasons of simplicity, a single Fortran proxy class must be able to act as a value, a pointer, or a reference.
-They must be able to be created and destroyed without double-deleting memory.
-Finally, and most frustratingly, C++ functions must be able to return both new'd data and referenced data to Fortran, and assignment between Fortran classes must preserve memory association.
+A single Fortran proxy class must be able to act as a value, a pointer, or a reference to a C++ class instance.
+When stored as a value, a method must be put in place to deallocate the associated memory; if the instance is a reference, that same method cannot double-delete the associated memory.
+Finally, C++ functions must be able to send Fortran pointers both *with and without* owning the associated memory, depending on the function.
+Finally, assignment between Fortran classes must preserve memory association.

-[ Footnote: Fortran pointers cannot be used for returning references and C pointers, because the pointed-to object needs to be a *proxy* class rather than a C++ class. ]

-The complicating issue with assignment is that Fortran's "dummy argument" for the return result is `intent(out)`, preventing its previous contents (if any) from being modified or deallocated.
-At the same time, the assignment operator must behave correctly in both of these assignments, which are treated
+Fortran's "dummy argument" for the return result of any function (including generic assignment) is `intent(out)`, preventing the previous contents (if any) of the assignee from being modified or deallocated.
-identically:
+At the same time, the assignment operator must behave correctly in both of these assignments, which are treated identically by the language:
 ```fortran
  type(Foo) :: a, b
  a = make_foo()